venkys-io/Code-Blogs/ThreeNumberSumNew/Readme.md

     public static void main(String[] args) {//The **main** method initializes a **Scanner** object to take user input.
         Scanner scanner = new Scanner(System.in);

-        System.out.print("Enter the size of the array: ");//The size of the array is given. int size = scanner.nextInt();
+        // System.out.print("Enter the size of the array: ");
+        //The size of the array is given. int size = scanner.nextInt();

         int[] nums = new int[size];
-        System.out.println("Enter the elements of the array:");//The elements to be entered into array. for (int i = 0; i < size; i++) {
+        // System.out.println("Enter the elements of the array:");
+        //The elements to be entered into array. for (int i = 0; i < size; i++) {
             nums[i] = scanner.nextInt();
         }

-        System.out.print("Enter the target sum: ");//The target is to be entered. int targetSum = scanner.nextInt();
+        // System.out.print("Enter the target sum: ");
+        //The target is to be entered.
+        int targetSum = scanner.nextInt();

-        System.out.println("Triplets with sum " + targetSum + ":");//It prints the triplet with the sum. findTriplets(nums, targetSum);
+        System.out.println(targetSum);//It prints the triplet with the sum. findTriplets(nums, targetSum);

         // Close the scanner to avoid resource leak